Stephen W. Pless: Life after Vietnam

 After his return from Vietnam, Pless served as an administrative assistant of Aviation Officer Candidate School at Naval Air Station Pensacola, Florida.
 While serving in that capacity, he was promoted to major on November 7, 1967.

-January 16, 1969, President Lyndon Johnson presented Medals of Honor to four recipients.
-L-R; LT.
-Clyde E. Lassen, US Navy; Pless; President Johnson; Lt.
-Col. Joe M. Jackson, US Air Force; and SSG Drew D. Dix, US Army.

 On January 16, 1969, four days before leaving office, President Lyndon B. Johnson presented Pless the Medal of Honor at a White House ceremony.
 Also receiving the Medal of Honor that day was fellow Newnan, Georgia, native Joe M. Jackson, an Air Force pilot who, like Pless, had earned the nation's highest military decoration for an air rescue in Vietnam.
 Legend states that, upon realizing that both Pless and Jackson were from the same small Georgia town, President Johnson quipped "there must be something in the water down in Newnan".

 The Department of Defense, recognizing the extreme circumstances of the helicopter rescue, awarded all three of Pless's crewmates decorations.
 Rupert Fairfield, Leroy Poulson, and John Phelps were each awarded the Navy Cross, the second highest Naval award for valor.
 The combined crew of four represent the most highly decorated helicopter crew to fly in the Vietnam War.

 Pless died in a motorcycle accident on July 20, 1969, just over six months after receiving the nation's highest award for gallantry in action.
 While driving across a drawbridge which connected the city of Pensacola to Pensacola Beach, his motorcycle plunged off the end of the open bridge into the water.
 The center span of the bridge opened horizontally, and Pless did not realize it was open until it was too late.
 His body was recovered by divers seven hours later.
 News of his death was overshadowed by the Apollo 11 Moon landing, which occurred the same day.